afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 This illustrates that with DreamBooth, you can tune a model really effectively using data thatis readily available to you

-The second imbortant thing to notice is that Andrew owns a lot of blue shirts
+The second important thing to notice is that Andrew owns a lot of blue shirts

-Now that our data sets are downloaded1111089°/8089move on to initializing our models.
+Now that our data sets are downloaded, let's move on to initializing our models.

 If you recall, a diffusion pipeline consists of a text encoder model a variational autoencoder and a [U-Net model](https://huggingface.co/docs/diffusers/api/loaders/unet) that is used for the actual denoising process